josh-collinsworth/joco-sveltekit/src/lib/content/posts/great-transitions.md

 If you find yourself setting a duration of anywhere _near_ a full second, I'd recommend seriously considering whether it's adding to the user experience, or detracting from it.

-That said, however: there are always exceptions, and the bigger the change is on the page, the slower the transition should probably be.
-There's a big difference between, say, a nice little accent animation for the number of items in your cart updating, and an entire page transition.
+That said, however: there are always exceptions, and the bigger the change is on the page, the more noticeable the transition should probably be.
+There's a big difference between, say, a nice little accent animation for the number of items in your cart updating, and an entire page transitioning out.
+Don't let big changes go by _too_ fast.

 Also worth noting: an animation might not always _feel_ as long as it is.
 A transition with a very slow ease-in might seem like it doesn't start right away; conversely, a transition with a long tail might _seem_ finished before it technically is.